jdmonin/JSettlers2/README.txt

 Before building, make sure you have at least version 1.4 of the Java development kit installed.
 If you simply want to run the client and server, you only need the Java Runtime (JRE).
-If you wish to maintain a user database for your server, you need MySQL or PostgreSQL installed, and configured.
+If you wish to maintain a user database for your server, you need MySQL or PostgreSQL installed, and configured, or the sqlite jdbc driver.

 This package was designed to use the ANT tool available from http://ant.apache.org tools.
 We assume you have installed it